 Kelvin waves are a special type of gravity waves that are influenced by the Earth’s rotation and get trapped at the Equator or along lateral vertical boundaries such as coastlines or mountain ranges.

 There are two kinds of Kelvin waves – coastal and equatorial waves.
 Both these waves are gravity-driven as well as non-dispersive in nature.

 For a progressive wave, the amplitude is equal to overall points and has net energy flow.
 In other words, it’s a form of a wave in which the ratio of an instantaneous value at one point to that at any other point is constant.
 There are three types of progressive waves such as longitudinal, transverse, and orbital waves.

-As stated by the famous Physical Oceanography professor Blair Kinsman in his book ‘Wind Waves’(1965), “The shortest‐period waves, and the first to be noticed on the ocean surface when wind starts blowing, are the capillary waves, which resemble a cat’s paws ripping the otherwise smooth surface of the water”
+As stated by the famous Physical Oceanography professor Blair Kinsman in his book ‘Wind Waves’(1965), “The shortest‐period waves, and the first to be noticed on the ocean surface when the wind starts blowing, are the capillary waves, which resemble a cat’s paws ripping the otherwise smooth surface of the water.”

-Many a times, Seiches may be mistaken for tides.
-This is because the time period of the wave (the difference between the high(crest) and low(trough)) may be upto 7-8 hours, which is comparable to the time period of most tides.
+Many times, Seiches may be mistaken for tides.
+This is because the time period of the wave (the difference between the high(crest) and low(trough)) may be up to 7-8 hours, which is comparable to the time period of most tides.